EOGS++: Earth Observation Gaussian Splatting with Internal Camera Refinement and Direct Panchromatic Rendering: Introduction

 \section{Introduction}

 Since the mid-20th century, the number of satellites orbiting the Earth has grown steadily, leading to an unprecedented availability of remote sensing data.
-Today, high-resolution panchromatic and multispectral satellites regularly capture images of the same areas under varying conditions, and this volume is expected to continue increasing in the coming years.
+Today, high-resolution panchromatic and multispectral imagery is regularly acquired over the same areas under varying conditions, and the volume of such data is expected to continue increasing in the coming years.
 As a result, developing scalable methods to exploit these datasets efficiently has become a key challenge for the remote sensing community.
 One of the main applications of such data is 3D reconstruction through photogrammetry, which aims to recover both the geometry (e.g. the digital surface models - DSM) and the appearance of the Earth’s surface from 2D images.
 Traditional stereovision pipelines rely on temporally consistent acquisitions and precise calibrations, which are difficult to guarantee in practice.
 More recent approaches, such as implicit neural representations, have shown the ability to handle diverse imaging conditions while producing accurate reconstructions.
 In particular, Neural Radiance Fields (NeRF)~\cite{nerf}, and its Earth-observation extensions~\cite{zhang2023sparsesat,eonerf} have demonstrated high-quality results, but remain computationally demanding.

 To address these limitations, 3D Gaussian Splatting~\cite{3DGaussianSplat}, often abbreviated as 3DGS, has recently emerged as an alternative representation offering both competitive accuracy and significant computational efficiency.
 The EOGS~\cite{savant2025EOGS} framework successfully adapted 3DGS to satellite imagery by introducing shadow modeling, affine camera approximations, and per-camera color corrections into the pipeline.
 However, similar to most NeRF-based methods, it still relied on external preprocessing steps, such as pansharpening and camera poses bundle adjustment.
 Moreover, the original implementation was restricted to RGB data, although satellite imagery typically includes high-resolution panchromatic data alongside lower-resolution multispectral data, limiting its applicability to real-world scenarios.